nproctor/SwellPy/README.md

 ![alt text](https://nproctor.github.io/img/noMem.png)|![alt text](https://nproctor.github.io/img/partialMem.png)|![alt text](https://nproctor.github.io/img/fullMem.png)

 ### Installing
 ***
-From the application directory, run
+To install the package from the application directory, run:
 `pip install -e .`

+If pip fails to install the package due to lapack/blas issues, the easiest way to solve this issue is to install scipy with anaconda:
+`conda install scipy>=0.18`

+See more on this issue at https://www.scipy.org/install.html

-to install the swellpy package.
-It can then be imported into a python file using
+SwellPy can then be imported into a python file using:
 `import swellpy`

 ### Testing
 ***
-To run tests, from the command line run
+To run tests, from the command line run:
 `python setup.py test`